sphamtambo/cnn-drug-discovery/README.md

 # cnn-drug-discovery

-Biological activity classification of HIV compounds using cnn.
+Biological activity classification of HIV compounds in PyTorch using cnn.